-Milestone birthdays are one of the few times when we can celebrate aging.
+Milestone birthdays are one of the few times when we can CELEBRATE aging.

 Events like a birthday party give guests a chance to toast the guest of honor and reminisce about shared stories.

-Giving gifts or celebrating with parties and gatherings are a fun, and admittedly much easier way of saying,
+Giving gifts or celebrating with parties and gatherings are a fun, and admittedly a much easier way of saying,

 “I’m really glad you’re alive.
 I’m happy you’re been in my life for another year.”